7-Day Saint Vincent and the Grenadines Itinerary

 Spending 7 days in Saint Vincent and the Grenadines is enough to see a few islands and take a day trip to the Tobago Cays.

-This itinerary is a slight variation of our trip, but it was altered to be a better version of our itinerary!
+This itinerary is our exact trip with slight alterations to make it even better than our original itinerary!
 It covers the three islands we visited, things to do on each one, places to eat, and my recommended hotels.

-Finding information about Saint Vincent and the Grenadines online can be tricky, especially when you’re planning a trip rather than going on a tour or cruise.
+Finding information about Saint Vincent and the Grenadines (shortened to SVG) online can be difficult, especially when you’re planning a trip yourself rather than going on a tour or cruise.

 I hope you find this itinerary helpful as you plan your trip to these beautiful islands!